michael0k/michael0k.github.io/_posts/2025-07-11-iPhone-Price-Prediction-with-eBay-Data.md

 r'(?<=iphone)\s*(xr|xs\smax|xs|x|se\s*[2-3]|se)|(([1][1-5]|[3-9])\s(plus|pro\smax|pro|mini)?)'
 ```

-**Big picture:** We look for the substring `'iphone'` and then search for the proceeding indicators of the various iphone models.
-We either match with an X* or SE model OR an iphone 1 to iphone 15 and their variants.
+**Big picture:** We look for the substring `'iphone'` and then search for the proceeding indicators of the various iPhone models.
+We either match with an X or SE model.
+If we find neither, then we look for indicators of other iPhone models (3,4,$\dots$, 15) (i.e. the iphone 3 to iphone 15 and their variants).

 `(?<=iphone)`
 - this code tells the machine to look for the `'iphone'` substring as a "prefix" to our upcoming matches but to *exclude* `'iphone'` from our matches

 `(xr|xs\smax|xs|x|se\s*[2-3]|se)|(([1][1-5]|[3-9])`
-1. We look for the various x models , making sure to look for xs max before xs to avoid reductively grouping all xs phones under 'xs'
+1. We parse the listing title for the various iPhone x models , making sure to look for `'xs max'` before `'xs'` to avoid reductively grouping all xs phones under `'xs'`
 2. For SE models, we first look for 2nd or 3rd generation models, any remaining se listings will fall under `'se'`
-3. Or we first look for iphone models 11 to 15 or iphone models 3 - 9 if we still don't have a match
+3. Or we look for iphone models 11 to 15 or iphone models 3 - 9 if we still don't have a match

 This leaves us with 1039 known models and 48 unknown models.
 You can verify this before running the lines that replace 'Unknown' in `df['model_name']`.